What is a section 66W Certificate?

 Why Buyers May Want a Cooling Off Period

 It is important to note that a cooling off period is for the benefit of a purchaser and not the vendor.
 While it affords flexibility to the purchaser, the vendor is locked into the contract with the purchaser immediately on the initial exchange of contracts.
-Therefore, a purchaser may be prepared to risk 0.25% of a purchase price to secure their dream property prior to having conducted all enquiries to prevent missing out on the property.

 Vendors should also be mindful of the terms of their agreement with their real estate agent as to whether commission may still be payable even if a sale does not proceed to completion.